 This method, even when finely tuned, is very slow compared to the methods.
 Finally, any process that involves a liquid and dispensing like this requires expertise so that lines, nozzles, and other elements of the dispensing system are kept clean and optimized.
 This is rheological “tightrope to walk” with dispensing technology and the associated precision deposition upside.

 The process engineer has to take each rework situation and consider the turn time required, the reliability of the assembly in the end-use operating environment, the skill level of the operators, the available funds, and the economics to make the right decision.

 Bob Wettermann is the principal of BEST Inc., a contract rework and repair facility in Chicago.

-This article was published in the July 2019 issue of SMT007 Magazine.
+This article was originally published in the September 2019 issue of SMT007 Magazine.